 Tenancy Advice Service

 We offer a Tenancy Advice Service on Thursdays - by appointment only.
-The Service assists clients who require advice in tenancy law matters between tenant and landlord for housing repairs, eviction proceedings and seeking housing compensation from the landlord.
+The Service assists clients who require assistance in tenancy law matters between tenant and landlord or resident and rooming house operator, including in relation to:

 Please refer to our Project Flyer for more information, eligibility criteria and referral details.